fls-bioinformatics-core/RnaChipIntegrator/docs/outputs.rst

 overlap_promoter 1 if peak overlaps the promoter region, 0 if not
 ================ ================================================

+Use the ``--compact`` option to output all the features for each peak on a single line (:ref:`compact_output`).

 Peaks associated with each feature
 ----------------------------------

-The columns in the 'peaks to features' file are:
+By default the 'peaks to features' file has one line for each feature/peak pair that is being reported, with the following columns of data for each:

 =============== ====================================================
 Name            Description